sap-tutorials/Tutorials/tutorials/cpi-sentiment-analysis/cpi-sentiment-analysis.md

 Navigate back to the **overview** section and select **Manage Security Material**.
 ![security](28.png)

 In this section, the Authorization for Twitter API is needed.
-The Twitter API was created in the [**Twitter API tutorial**](https://www.sap.com/developer/tutorials/cpi-sentiment-analysis-social.html).
+The Twitter API was created in the Twitter API tutorial.
 ●	Consumer Key
 ●	Consumer Secret
 ●	Access Token